👇SCROLL DOWN TO DOWNLOAD A FREE INDIVIDUAL DEVELOPMENT PLAN TEMPLATE👇

 Last but certainly not least, it’s essential to support your employees as they implement their IDPs.
 Encourage and empower them to take action and provide ongoing feedback and guidance.
 Regularly check in on their progress, celebrate milestones reached, and address any challenges they may encounter.

 You can determine the frequency at which you will be checking in with your employees beforehand.
-Set a meeting cadance and stick to it.
+Set a meeting cadence and stick to it.
 Whether you are conducting daily or weekly check-ins, you should be there to give constructive feedback where needed and give praise when earned.

 One of the best areas in which you can integrate individual development plans is performance reviews.
 Since one of the main goals of a performance review is to help identify areas of improvement and set goals for the upcoming review period, almost all your performance appraisals should end with employee development plans.